 Students are internally assessed through homework, class work and presentations.
 In addition, there is a formal assessment at the end of each topic.

 AS Psychology involves 2 examinations, each of 1½ hours duration.
 Both exams contain short answer questions, questions on stimulus material, and essay questions which require extended writing.
-The AS examinations take place in May and June.
+The AS examinations take place in May.

 A2 Psychology involves 2 examinations, each of 2 hours duration.
 In the Unit 3 exam, students will be expected to answer three structured questions on the material covered, involving short answers and essays.
 The Unit 4 exam will require students to incorporate their knowledge from Units 1, 2 and 3 in their answers.
 The A2 public examinations take place in June.